fligt/nbsqueeze/README.md

 downside to this approach is that Jupyter notebooks with many plots easily become quite large.
-Uploading such large notebook files to github and subsequent testing and rendering of such notebooks to produce documentation soon becomes intolerably slow.
+Uploading such large notebook files to github and subsequent testing and rendering of such notebooks to produce documentation soon becomes intolerably slow…

 This small Python package `nbsqueeze` is created to reduce the file size of Jupyter notebooks by extracting embedded images as separate image